Unsupervised Deep Video Denoising: Experiments and Results

-\textbf{Real-world microscopy data.} UDVD is able to effectively denoise the fluorescence-microscopy and the electron-microscopy datasets described in Section~\ref{sec:datasets}.
-This can be appreciated qualitatively in Figure~\ref{fig:real_data} and the videos (see our \href{https://sreyas-mohan.github.io/udvd/}{website}).
+\textbf{Real-world microscopy data.} We train UDVD on the fluorescence-microscopy data described in Section~\ref{sec:datasets} following the same procedure as for the natural videos, including data augmentation.
+For the electron-microscopy data, we trained on the first 35 frames of the video, and used the remaining 5 as a validation set to perform early stopping based on mean-squared error.
+UDVD is able to effectively denoise the fluorescence-microscopy and the electron-microscopy datasets described in Section~\ref{sec:datasets}.
+This can be appreciated qualitatively in Figure~\ref{fig:real_data} and Suppl.
+E.